Key Points

 (See above: Record Keeping, and below: Authentication of Material)

-Undercover operatives are in place to gather evidence and record the story, not create the story.
+Undercover operatives are in place to gather evidence and record the story, not to create the story.
 If a manager in the business or organisation under investigation (or someone else in a position of authority) gives instructions to our undercover operative do something that departs from rules, regulations or best practice, it may be appropriate to follow those instructions where this is important evidence showing how an organisation operates and manages their staff.
-However, care will need to be taken to assess the possible implications or consequences of an undercover reporter following such instructions.
+However, care must be taken to assess the possible implications or consequences of an undercover reporter following such instructions.
 For example, could it have significant negative consequences for innocent members of the public or could it be argued convincingly that the operative should have questioned the instructions or simply refused to comply?
 Where operatives could face such dilemmas, it is important to think through possible scenarios before going undercover and draw up protocols on how to proceed.
-At all times, we need to balance the requirements of the investigation with our responsibilities to the public and others.
-We should ensure that the public interest in our journalism is not outweighed by public concern about any harm that may have been caused by our methods.
+At all times, the requirements of the investigation should be balanced with responsibilities to the public and others.
+The public interest in ³ÉÈË¿ìÊÖ journalism should not be outweighed by public concern about any harm that may have been caused by the methods used.

 Where whistleblowers still work for an organisation under investigation and their identity needs to be protected, care must be taken not to identify them in any notes or other material that could be seen by third parties (particularly if that material could later be called upon as evidence in a court case or complaint).